 Consulting CFO – Steven Kemper, CPA, MBA, MS

-Steven Kemper’s career includes over thirty years in the financial management of rapidly growing companies in high technology environments.
-Mr. Kemper’s expertise includes three successful initial public offerings, secondary offerings, private equity and debt offerings totaling over $600 million.
-He has assisted in over $1 Billion of mergers and acquisitions, successfully completed several restructuring/turn-around situations and sold two venture backed companies to public entities.
-His substantial transaction experience has given him access to top investment bankers, analysts and investors worldwide, along with an in-depth knowledge of the features that make an entity attractive to public and private investors.
-His qualifications include a Bachelor’s degree from the University of California, San Diego; a Masters of Business Administration – Finance from Loyola Marymount University, and a Master of Science – Accountancy from San Diego State University and CPA certification.
-Mr. Kemper is currently President of Pacific Financial Consulting and an Adjunct Professor, Finance, at the University of San Diego.
+Steven’s substantial transaction experience gives him access to top investment bankers, analysts, and investors worldwide as well as in-depth knowledge of the features that make an entity attractive to public and private investors.
+His qualifications include a Bachelor’s degree, from the University of California, San Diego; a Masters of Business Administration with an emphasis in finance, from Loyola Marymount University; a Master of Science in accountancy, from San Diego State University; and CPA certification.
+Steven is currently President of Pacific Financial Consulting and an Adjunct Professor, Finance, at the University of San Diego.

-Prior to joining Algebraix Data Dr. Rogers co-invented Adaptive Automated Testing and co-founded AberroTest.
-The genesis of AberroTest came from Dr. Rogers’s previous experience as VP of Research and Development for X.HLP, Inc., a small multinational software company.
-At X.HLP, Dr. Rogers found one of the most intractable problem areas was in improving the software quality process.
+Dr. William A. Rogers (“Bill”) is an expert in software design, hardware design, software quality process, and automated testing.
+He co-invented Adaptive Automated Testing and co-founded AberroTest.
+The genesis of AberroTest came from Bill’s previous experience as VP of Research and Development for X.HLP, Inc., a small multinational software company.
+At X.HLP, Bill found that improving the software quality process is one of the most intractable problem areas in software development.

-Prior to entering the business world, Dr. Rogers was an assistant professor in electrical and computer engineering at the University of Texas at Austin, where he taught hardware and software design.
+Prior to entering the business world, Bill was an assistant professor in electrical and computer engineering at the University of Texas at Austin, where he taught hardware and software design.
 His research specialty is automated test generation and fault simulation algorithms for integrated circuits.
-Dr. Rogers’s accomplishments include three Semiconductor Research Corporation awards for excellence, over 30 scholarly publications, graduation of five Ph.D. students, numerous master’s degree students, and two patents.
+Bill’s accomplishments include three Semiconductor Research Corporation awards for excellence, over 30 scholarly publications, graduation of five Ph.D. students, numerous master’s degree students, and two patents.
 Bill is also a registered professional engineer in the state of Texas and has served on the boards and advisory boards of several Texas software companies.